ixoworld/bonds/x/bonds/spec/01_concepts.md

 Pricing is defined by the function type and function parameters, which can define either the pricing function of the bond as a function of the supply, or simply indicate that the bond is a token swapper, where pricing is instead defined by the first buyer and any swaps performed thereafter.

 A bond may also specify non-zero fees, which are calculated based on the size of an order and sent to the specified fee address, order quantity limits to limit the size of orders, disable the ability to sell tokens, specify multiple signers that will need to sign for any editing of the bond details, and in the case of swapper bonds, sanity values to set a range of valid exchange rate between the two reserve tokens.
-Lastly, a bond has a string state value, which in most cases is _open_, but in certain function types it has more meaning, such as for augmented bonding curves, in which case it can be _open_ \[for open phase\] and _hatch_ \[for hatch phase\]).
-The state is _not_ specified by the creator during bond creation.
+Lastly, a bond has a string state value, which in most cases is _open_, but in certain function types it has more meaning, such as for augmented bonding curves, in which case it can be _open_ \[for open phase\] and _hatch_ \[for hatch phase\].

+The reserve address and state are _not_ specified by the creator during bond creation.
+The reserve address gets picked out by using the supply module's NewModuleAddress() function with "bonds/TKN/reserveAddress" as an input, where TKN is the bond token.
+The state is set as mentioned above, depending on the function type.

 ```go
 type Bond struct {